Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 Straight Razor Anatomy: Important Terms and Concepts

-Straight razors are known by many names but all the same, often names as a straight edge, a cut throat razor, barber, open-blade razor, straight edge, straight blade and straight-edge razor.
+Many people know straight razors, but they are often called straight edge, cut-throat razor, barber, open-blade razor, straight blade, and straight-edge razor.
 Even though a straight razor blade is essentially the blade and the handle, the best straight razors for newcomers have some features that make them better and easier to use.

 What are straight razor jimps?

-Jimps are indentations along the lower portion of the smooth side of the blade (called the tang) where you rest your fingers while shaving while holding a straight razor.
+Jimping is indentation along the lower portion of the smooth side of the blade (called the tang), where you rest your fingers while shaving and holding a straight razor.
 They provide traction, which makes it easier for the blade to stay steady in your hand.
 Not all straight-edge razors shave jimps.
 Once you master the skill of straight razor shaving, they may no longer be needed.
-However, plenty of lifelong wet shavers prefer razors that come with jimps for both style and function.
+However, plenty of lifelong wet shavers prefer razors with jimps for style and function.

 What is a straight razor shoulder?

-The shoulder of the blade is a depression on the face that marks where the sharp end of the blade turns into the tail.
-The shoulder is really more cosmetic, but it can be useful for you to get a feel of where the smooth parts stop and the sharp parts begin when you’re just starting out.
+The shoulder of the blade is a depression on the face that marks where the sharp end turns into the tail.
+The shoulder is more cosmetic, but it can be helpful for you to get a feel of where the smooth parts stop and the sharp parts begin when you’re just starting.

 How wide should the straight razor be?

 Straight-edge razor blades are measured according to their width.
 Novice shavers take note.
 There’s a slight difference in performance between a wide and narrow blade.
 Narrower blades deliver a more aggressive cut.
-Wider blades are easier to shave with and more forgiving.
+Wider blades are more straightforward to shave with and more forgiving.

-Whatever blade you get you'll need to sharpen it (strop it) on a regular basis.
-Sharpening is done by gliding up and down the strop (leather band) using a very careful technique.
+Whatever blade you get, you'll need to sharpen it (strop it) regularly.
+Sharpening is done by carefully gliding up and down the strop (leather band).
 Many newcomers get this step wrong and end up ruining the sharp edge.
 Check out our articles and videos for more information.

 Straight razor shaving takes practice.
-Eventually you'll get the technique down and be able to expand your straight razor collection to more of the advanced edges and styles.
+Eventually, you'll master the technique and be able to expand your straight razor collection to include more advanced edges and styles.

 Blades are measured in increments of ⅛ inches from the toe of the blade (sharp bottom edge of the razor head) to the spine.
 So a 4/8 blade is half an inch wide and a 6/8 blade is ¾ of an inch wide.
 A good width straight razor for beginners is 5/8 and above.
-We recommend starting with a 7/8 if possible—the widest available blade of most straight razor brands.
+We recommend starting with a 7/8—the broadest blade of most straight razor brands.

 Straight Razor Blade Grind

-The straight razor blade grind refers to the flexibility and sharpness of the blade.
-Small variations in the shape of the blade a have big impact on the shave it provides.
+The straight razor blade grind refers to the blade's flexibility and sharpness.
+Slight variations in the blade shape significantly impact the shave it provides.

 Look for a “hollow” grind straight razor.
-Hollow grind doesn’t mean there’s empty space inside the blade, it refers to the amount of metal that has been taken off the blade—leaving a longer, more supple, and thus a more forgiving blade.
+Hollow grind doesn’t mean there’s space inside the blade, it refers to the amount of metal taken off the blade—leaving a longer, more supple, and thus a more forgiving blade.
 Most great straight razors today come in either a full hollow or half hollow.

 Most common straight razor blade grinds: